-The inclusion of avocado and safflower oils balances out the coconut oil’s stronger flavor, resulting in a gentler combination.
+Including avocado and safflower oils balances the coconut oil’s stronger flavor, resulting in a gentler combination.
 It has no GMOs or artificial preservatives.
 This oil is ideal for high-temperature cooking.
 Because the smoke points of safflower oil, avocado oil, and coconut oil are 510°F, 520°F, and 450°F, respectively, you may crank up the heat on this combined oil.

 Factors to consider when using the best oil for frying chicken

-When fried chicken is golden and crispy on the exterior and soft and juicy on the inside, it is at its finest.
-If you can’t seem to attain this result, you’re probably frying your chicken in the improper oil.
+It is at its finest when fried chicken is golden and crispy on the exterior and soft and juicy on the inside.
+If you can’t seem to attain this result, you’re probably frying your chicken in improper oil.

 Here are a few things to consider when using the best oil for frying chicken.

 When the oil reaches this temperature, it begins to smoke.
-You’ll need a high smoke point because you’ll be frying the chicken at 350 degrees Fahrenheit.
+You’ll need a high smoke point because you’ll fry the chicken at 350 degrees Fahrenheit.
 If the smoke point of our oil is too low, it will burn before reaching the proper temperature for cooking your chicken.

 Your chicken will taste scorched rather than cooked as a result of this.
 Not quite what you had in mind for supper when you requested fried chicken.